QualitativeDataRepository/dpjedi-website/docs/events/jedi-2023-annual-meeting.md

 ---
 title: Data-PASS Journal Editors Discussion Interface (JEDI)
 layout: jedi
-page_title: JEDI 2023 Annual Meeting
+page_title: Improving Published Research
 sidebar: false
 join: false
 post: false
 ---

-*Improving Published Research*

-The Journal Editors Discussion Interface is pleased to announce its **2023 Annual Meeting** events:
+### JEDI 2023 Annual Meeting events

 ## [Panel 1: Experiences with Correcting the Scientific Record](#panel-1)
   Join a group of experts as they delve into the practical aspects of rectifying or withdrawing publications, offering valuable experiences and perspectives on the motivations and complexities involved.